-The property's design and brick construction have contextual value as it supports and maintains the historic and eclectic commercial character of downtown Kingston.
+The Millan Building, together with the single storey limestone building fronting on to King Street (which predates the brick corner building), has contextual value as it supports and maintains the historic and eclectic commercial character of downtown Kingston.

-Its distinctive brick architectural detailing, together with its unusual windows, makes it a landmark along Princess Street.
+The Millan Building's distinctive brick and stone construction and architectural detailing, together with its prominent corner location, make it a landmark along Princess Street.